Bank of America Corp Earnings - Q1 2026 Analysis & Highlights

 • The company expects to maintain a management capital buffer of approximately 50 basis points over regulatory minimums, allowing flexibility while maintaining prudent cushion.

-• Basel III Endgame and G-SIB capital changes are expected to result in some reduction in overall capital requirements for Bank of America if adopted as proposed, with the public comment period concluding in mid-June.
+• If Basel III Endgame and G-SIB frameworks are adopted as proposed, Bank of America is likely to see some reduction in overall capital requirements relative to the current regime, with the public comment period concluding in mid-June.

-• Net charge-offs, card delinquencies, reservable criticized assets, and nonperforming loans all declined versus Q1 2025, reflecting improvement in asset quality.
+• Net charge-offs declined versus Q1 2025 with card delinquencies, reservable criticized assets, and nonperforming loans all declining year-over-year.

 • Commercial reservable criticized exposure declined to roughly $24 billion, while nonperforming loans were flat quarter-over-quarter.